sim-intel/sim-intel.github.io/_posts/2025-12-26-full-body-teleop-part-1-body-tracking.md

 - **Network Protocol**: Listens on UDP port 9000 for OSC messages
 - **Coordinate System**: Uses Z-up convention with X-forward orientation
-- **Rotation Computation**: Heuristically computes joint orientations by calculating forward vectors between connected joints
+- **Rotation Computation (optional)**: Heuristically computes joint orientations by calculating forward vectors between connected joints.
+This is optional and is only triggered when needed via an API call and was implemented this way for speed.

 The receiver reconstructs full 6DOF poses from position data, making it robust to varying tracking quality.